UF4007/ioManager/README.md

     {
         std::cout << "Success!" << std::endl;
     }

+    // Or rethrow to the another promise if (fut_ref.rethrow(prev_prom))
+        // If future got an error, returns true, nonetheless rethrow succeeded or not.
+        // If the rethrow has been successful, the error code in the future will immediately become invalid; otherwise, it will be retained.
 ```

 This project does not use C++ exception handling.
+If a coroutine catches an exception, it will exit the program.

 ### Combining Multiple Futures